FREVA-CLINT/freva-deployment/docs/Configure.md

 * *loadfreva.module*: Modules file
 The source scripts can either be copied where they are automatically sourced or users can be instructed to use the source command for their shell.
-If modules are available on the host system you can copy the *loadfreva.modules* file into the `MODULEPATH` location.
+If `modules` is available on the host system you can copy the *loadfreva.modules* file into the `MODULEPATH` location.